oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 This will create;

 - A new VPC, 3 Private Subnets, and 3 Public Subnets,
-- Internet gateway and NAT Gateway for the subnets,
+- Internet gateway and NAT Gateway for the public subnets,
 - AWS routes for the gateways, public/private route tables, and route table associations.

 ### Build the EKS Cluster